Allergies at a glance

 If you’re affected by asthma and allergies, you’re not alone.

-About 80 percent of people with asthma have allergies like hay fever, which can cause their asthma symptoms to flare up.
+Up to 80 percent of people with asthma have allergies like hay fever, which can cause their asthma symptoms to flare up.

 Allergies can occur when a person’s immune system reacts to substances, known as allergens, that are usually harmless to most people.